Sidi Bernoussi Stadium

 Sidi Bernoussi Stadium is a multi-use stadium in the Sidi Bernoussi district of Casablanca, Morocco.
 It is currently used mostly for football matches.
 The stadium has a capacity of 10,000 people.

-The stadium is home of Rachad Bernoussi football team.
+It is primarily used for football matches and serves as the home venue for Moroccan football club Rachad Bernoussi.
+The stadium has an estimated seating capacity of 10,000 spectators.

+History

+The complex serves as a key athletic facility for local sports clubs and community youth programs within the Grand Casablanca area.